chriscareycode/cosmic-unicorn/README.md

 ## Install required libraries

+Connect your Pico to the computer and run Thonny.
+Select your Pico by clicking on the bottom right corner in Thonny.
+You should see the list of files on the Pico in the bottom left section.
+Stop any running process by clicking the Stop icon.

 In Thonny, go to Tools -> Manage Packages...

 Search for `microdot_asyncio` and install that.
 This will copy some files into the lib/ folder on your pico.
 It is needed for the web server that we use (same as cosmic_paint).